ibm-cloud-docs/containers/cs_app.md

 <staging appyaml>

-## Planning your app deployment YAML
+## Making your app deployment YAML file
 {: #app_yaml}

 In Kubernetes, you describe your app in a YAML file that declares the desired configuration of the API object.
 The Kubernetes API server then processes the YAML file, stores it in etcd, and the Kubernetes scheduler uses the Kubernetes API to fulfill your app's workload as described in the YAML file by scheduling pods onto worker nodes within the cluster.